marcoparrone/looping-reminder/README.md

 # looping-reminder
 Looping Reminder shows a notification at defined intervals of time.

-You can find it here: https://marcoparrone.github.io/looping-reminder/
+It is a Progressive Web App and it is avaiable here: https://marcoparrone.github.io/looping-reminder/